jnozzi/cocoadev.com/markdown/AnimatedWindowOpening.md

-I've been attempting to create an General/NSWindow sublcass that, upon opening, starts as a small window (20x20 pixels) in the middle of the screen, and immediately animates the resize to it's proper size and location, and displays the proper content view, as designed in the nib.
-To acheive the opposite effect when a window closes is as simple as overriding -General/[NSWindow close] to call [self setFrame:smallFrameInMiddleOfScreen display:YES animate:YES]; followed by a call to [super close]; delayed by the appropriate time time interval.
+I've been attempting to create an NSWindow sublcass that, upon opening, starts as a small window (20x20 pixels) in the middle of the screen, and immediately animates the resize to it's proper size and location, and displays the proper content view, as designed in the nib.
+To acheive the opposite effect when a window closes is as simple as overriding -[NSWindow close] to call [self setFrame:smallFrameInMiddleOfScreen display:YES animate:YES]; followed by a call to [super close]; delayed by the appropriate time time interval.
 However, there doesn't seem to be any obvious analog for opening a window.
 Any help would be greatly appreciated.
 Thank in advance.

 -Mike